-• Tamoxifen 1,2,3
+Tamoxifen ^{1,2,3}

-- Data regarding tamoxifen risk reduction are limited to pre- and postmenopausal women 35 years of age or older with a Gail Model 5-year breast cancer risk of ≥1.7% or a history of LCIS. - ▶ Tamoxifen: 20 mg per day for 5 years was shown to reduce risk of breast cancer by 49%.
-Among women with a history of atypical hyperplasia, this dose and duration of tamoxifen was associated with an 86% reduction in breast cancer risk. - ► The efficacy of tamoxifen risk reduction in women who are carriers of BRCA1/2 mutations or who have had prior thoracic radiation is less well studied than in other risk groups.
-Limited retrospective data suggest there may be a benefit. - ▶ For healthy high-risk premenopausal women, data regarding the risk/benefit ratio for tamoxifen appear relatively favorable (category 1). - For high-risk postmenopausal women, data regarding the risk/benefit ratio for tamoxifen are influenced by age, presence of uterus, or comorbid conditions (category 1).
+Data regarding tamoxifen risk reduction are

+limited to pre- and postmenopausal womer

+years of age or older with a Gail Model 5-ye

+- Tamoxifen: 20 mg per day for 5 years was shown to reduce risk of breast cancer by 49%.
+Among women with a history of atypical hyperplasia, this dose and duration of tamoxifen was associated with an 86% reduction in breast cancer risk. - The efficacy of tamoxifen risk reduction in women who are carriers of BRCA1/2 mutations or who have had prior thoracic radiation is less well studied than in other risk groups.
+Limited retrospective data suggest there may be a benefit. - For healthy high-risk premenopausal women, data regarding the risk/benefit ratio for tamoxifen appear relatively favorable (category 1). - For high-risk postmenopausal women, data regarding the risk/benefit ratio for tamoxifen are influenced by age, presence of uterus, or comorbid conditions (category 1).
 There are insufficient data on ethnicity and race.